 Chase Kapuscienski

-Chase Kapuscienski is an O2X On-Site Human Performance Specialist specializing in Athletic Training, where he supports both Loudoun County Fire and Loudoun County Police.
-In this role, he ensures first responders are physically prepared to meet the unique demands of their jobs through injury prevention, rehabilitation, and on-site support.
-His expertise helps tactical professionals maintain operational readiness and long-term career health.
+Chase Kapuscienski is an O2X On-Site Human Performance Specialist specializing in Athletic Training, supporting both Loudoun County Fire and Loudoun County Police.
+In this role, he helps ensure first responders are physically prepared for the demands of their jobs through injury prevention, rehabilitation, and on-site support, with a focus on maintaining operational readiness and long-term career health.